rbatta/spree-guides/content/developer/deployment/ninefold.md

 ### Step 2.
 Specify your repository

-Choose the correct account, your Spree repository, and the master branch.
+Choose the correct account, your Spree repository, and the branch you want to deploy from (this defaults to master).

 Uncheck the box if you do not wish to have Ninefold automatically redeploy your app for every code revision.